THE STANDARD CHARGE IS £460.

 The main reasons are: Low Cost and Informality

-Only clients can decide how essential these expenses are or if they are happy to make their own way to the crematorium and start their service with the coffin already in place.
+Only the clients can decide how essential these expenses are or if they are happy to make their own way to the crematorium and start their service with the coffin already in place.

 We hope our low-cost option is worth consideration.